What Is CTA?

 Referring physicians may provide details for preparation, such as:

 - Do not eat 3 hours prior to CTA examinations.
 Clear liquids are acceptable including water and broth.

 - Continue taking prescribed medications as usual prior to the CTA scan.

-- Exercise and caffeine should be avoided prior to chest CTA.
+- Avoid exercise and caffeine prior to chest CTA.

 - It is recommended that jewelry be left at home.

-- Comfortable clothing should be worn but a patient gown may be provided for this exam.
+- The patient should wear comfortable clothing, but we can provide a patient gown for this exam.

 Patients who believe they may be pregnant should inform their doctor and GO Imaging before scheduling their CTA exam.
-An alternative exam will be offered to pregnant patients or patients who believe they may be pregnant in lieu of a CT.
-Individuals with abnormal kidney function, diabetes, or a history of allergic reaction to contrast media may be given special instructions by their physician.
+Our care team offers an alternative exam to pregnant patients or patients who believe they may be pregnant in lieu of a CT.
+Individuals with abnormal kidney function, diabetes, or a history of allergic reaction to contrast media may receive special instructions from their physician.

-CTA is routinely performed in our comfortable outpatient facility in Humble using a CT scan machine and contrast media.
+Our care team routinely performs CTA exams in our comfortable outpatient facility in Humble using a CT scan machine and contrast media.
 Prior to examination, the technologist is happy to answer questions and help you onto the exam table.